 The uninformed will read the report and think all is peachy under the sun.
 Of course one would not expect the airing of dirty laundry in this framework but there was room to acknowledge challenges in the interest of transparency and to build support from the Congress.
 These issues include ongoing challenges at Foggy Bottom to meet modern requirements, including the need to update the State Department’s Framework (which McHale intended), the lack of training and support for public diplomacy officers, the lack of public diplomacy staffing and resources, and turf battles more concerned with protecting bureaucracies than supporting the mission and policy.

-To be sure, Secretary Clinton has made great strides at Foggy Bottom and much has changed for the better, but the framework was an opportunity to engage and build support rather than brush off the Congress.
+To be sure, Secretary Clinton has made strides at Foggy Bottom and much has changed, but the framework was an opportunity to engage and build support rather than brush off the Congress.

 While the Under Secretary for Public Diplomacy (and Public Affairs) is clearly positioned as a key figure in the Government framework for strategic communication, neither the framework report nor the accompanying letter of introduction asks the Congress to support the framework, and U.S. foreign policy, by confirming Tara Sonenshine, the nominee for Under Secretary of State for Public Diplomacy (and Public Affairs).
 As it is, the Under Secretary office has been unencumbered (i.e., without a confirmed Under Secretary) for one out of three days since the office was established in 1999.
 Perhaps the Department felt this issue should remain under the rug and dealt with “internally,” as I was told (whatever that means).
 One would think the White House would want action on the Under Secretary position, not to mention the numerous Ambassadorships, including India, that await Senate confirmation to support the framework.